sudheerj/javascript-interview-questions/README.md

 169. ### How do you make synchronous HTTP request

-     Browsers provide an XMLHttpRequest object which can be used to make synchronous HTTP requests from JavaScript
+     Browsers provide an XMLHttpRequest object which can be used to make synchronous HTTP requests from JavaScript.

      ```javascript
      function httpGet(theUrl) {